jasonsjones/jasonsjones.github.io/_drafts/intro_post.md

 large scale modeling and simulation programs.

-It was during my years at NPS that I began to think about what I wanted to do for my post-navy career and what always came to mind was how cool it would be to be able to write code for a living.
+It was during my years at NPS that I began to think about what I wanted to do for my post-navy career.
+What always seemed to came to mind, time after time, was how cool it would be to be able to write code for a living.
+I started to think that maybe a career as a software engineer was what I wanted to do.
+The more and more I thought about it, the more I knew that becoming a software engineer was what I wanted to do.
+I also had the unwavering support from my wife as well, which makes all the difference in the world.

-I started to think that maybe a career as a software engineer was in the cards for me.
+With the decision made to become a software engineer after I retired from the Navy, the challenge I now faced was how to best execute the transition from a career as a Naval Officer to that of a software engineer.
+How did I do it, you ask.
+Well, I think the answer to that question is best tackled in another blog post...

 One of the best things about jekyll is the number of freely available themes